3araht/qmk_firmware/keyboards/chromatonemini/keymaps/led/readme.md

-# The default keymap for chromatonemini
+# The LED enabled, customized keymap for chromatonemini